-The Ulaan exploration license covers an area of approximately 1,780 hectares, situated immediately adjacent to the Khundii mining license.
-The exploration license is in its sixth year of a maximum 12-year term and can be converted to a mining license at any time prior to the end of the twelfth year by meeting the requirements prescribed under the Minerals Law of Mongolia.
+The Ulaan exploration license covers an area of approximately 1,780 hectares, immediately west of the Khundii mining license.
+The exploration license is in its seventh year of a maximum 12-year term and can be converted to a mining license at any time prior to the end of the twelfth year by meeting the requirements prescribed under the Minerals Law of Mongolia.
 On August 30, 2017, Erdene acquired 51% of the outstanding shares of Leader Exploration LLC, a private Mongolian company that holds the license.
-Erdene evaluated the acquisition considering IFRS 3, Business Combinations, and concluded that the transaction constituted the acquisition of a collection of assets, not a business.
-On December 10, 2020 Erdene acquired an 100% interest in the Ulaan exploration license with the purchase of the remaining 49% interest in Leader Exploration LLC for US\$750,000.
+On December 10, 2020, Erdene acquired an 100% interest in the Ulaan exploration license with the purchase of the remaining 49% interest in Leader Exploration LLC for US\$750,000.